yguitton/training-material/topics/variant-analysis/tutorials/baculovirus-isolate-variation/tutorial.md

 >
 {: .hands_on}

 What you get is a file in Variant Call Format (VCF), which can be difficult to understand at first glance.
 It is important to note that the file begins with a large header, lines that begin with two hashtags (##), which contain details of the analysis and the data set.
 After the header, there is a table with a line that contains the column names.
 This line begins with just one hashtag (#).
 After that, the results are displayed in a tab-separated format.
-In our VCF example, some columns have the following abbreviations and meaning (I just select a few that are important to us in this tutorial):
+In our VCF example, some columns have the following abbreviations and meanings (I just selected a few that are important to us in this tutorial):

 | Fixed fields  | Description  |
 |---:|:---|